U.N. court says Gaza genocide is 'plausible,' but does not order cease-fire

 The court also ordered Israel to take effective measures to prevent destruction and ensure preservation of any evidence related to the charge of genocide.
 The court gave Israel 30 days to report back on measures taken.

+In a video released by his office after the court's decision, Israeli Prime Minister Benjamin Netanyahu said, "Like every country, Israel has an inherent right to defend itself.
+The vile attempt to deny Israel this fundamental right is blatant discrimination against the Jewish state, and it was justly rejected. ...
+We will continue to do what is necessary to defend our country and defend our people."

-Before delivering the ruling, Donoghue read statements from Israeli officials which she said made South Africa's case plausible.
+Before delivering the decision, Donoghue read statements from Israeli officials which she said made South Africa's case plausible.
 She also gave a bleak assessment of the deteriorating humanitarian situation in Gaza.

+"In the Court's view, the facts and circumstances mentioned above are sufficient to conclude that at least some of the rights claimed by South Africa and for which it is seeking protection are plausible.
+This is the case with respect to the right of the Palestinians in Gaza to be protected from acts of genocide and related prohibited acts," the court decision said.

+The Palestinian Authority's Foreign Ministry issued a statement welcoming the ruling, thanking South Africa and saying, "The ICJ judges assessed the facts and the law.
+They ruled in favor of humanity and international law. ...
+No state is above the law."

 South Africa brought the genocide complaint to the International Court of Justice in The Hague in December.
 During two days of hearings from both sides this month, South Africa asked the court to issue provisional measures which would require Israel to immediately halt its assault on Gaza.

 Although the court's ruling is legally binding, it is not enforceable.
-In comments made after the ICJ held two days of hearings on South Africa's allegations, Israel's prime minister, Benjamin Netanyahu,said in a speech, "No one will stop us, not The Hague."
+In comments made after the ICJ held two days of hearings on South Africa's allegations, Prime Minister Netanyahu said in a speech, "Nobody will stop us — not The Hague."

 However, this order may put pressure on Israel's allies and military backers — including the U.S., which had previously described South Africa's case as "meritless."